Faiz-ul-Aqtab Siddiqi: Profession as Barrister

-He is a barrister under English and Welsh law, and as such is a member of the Lincoln's Inn.
-He practises commercial and conflict law, limiting this to three days per month as his main focus is on social engineering programmes to rejuvenate Muslim communities and enhance their spiritual prosperity.
+Murshid Faiz-ul-Aqtab Siddiqi is a barrister under English and Welsh law, and as such is a member of the Lincoln's Inn since 1991 and practiced law for over a decade.

+President General of International Muslim Organisation (IMO)

+Murshid Siddiqi is the President General of the International Muslim Organisation (IMO), founded in 1980 and headquartered in The Hague, Netherlands, aims to address the religious, social, and cultural needs of the global Muslim community.

 Controversy

 Over Sharia courts in the UK

 Siddiqi was among the guests on the Law in Action programme aired on 28 November 2006 which discussed the issue of Sharia courts in the UK, which was covered by many newspapers and other media.
 Siddiqi made the following observation about the issues:

 "Because we follow the same process as any case of arbitration, our decisions are binding in English law.
 Unless our decisions are unreasonable, they are recognised by the High Court."

 Siddiqi was also involved in a debate in London in February 2008 entitled KINGDOM OF GOD: the Archbishop, the Sharia and the Law of the Land in response to a speech by Archbishop Rowan Williams, in which Siddiqi defended and advocated the use of Islamic Family Law in the UK and showed hope that in the future a more educated and spiritual Muslim community in Britain would be able to live under all aspects of Sharia Law.